Public Leadership

 - Life and career development skills.

 Through panels, debates, simulations, case studies, group discussions, long-term projects, and dialogue with guest speakers, PL students become informed citizens able to engage in a healthy discussion of issues and reason critically and persuasively about community matters.
 Personal and professional development are also integrated into the curriculum: Students will advance their writing, communication, and presentation skills; practice negotiation fundamentals; and discover and develop their own leadership styles and strengths.
+These skills will serve students with a variety of majors who seek careers in a wide range of professions.

 PL welcomes students of all majors who are committed to developing their leadership skills in pursuit of the common good.